-GOAL Generate awareness of the benefits, op qualified candidates to apply and work oportunities and advantages of considerin for the City of Dallas. ng a public service career t to attract TARGET DFW residents seeking employment.
+GOAL Generate awareness of the benefits, opportunities and advantages of considering a public service career to attract qualified candidates to apply and work for the City of Dallas.
+TARGET DFW residents seeking employment.
 MESSAGING PILLARS Educate Create robust content to inform and educate prospective employees about the types of jobs and characteristics associated with working for the City.
 Differentiate Compare and contrast vs. private and nonprofit sectors, emphasize growth opportunities and highlight the unique benefits of pursuing a career working for Dallas.
 Motivate Provide incentive mechanisms and simple resources to apply, with clear and transparent timelines, evaluation processes and predictable outcomes.
-REASONS TO BELIEVE (RTBs) Types of jobs/departments Overall benefits/advantages Compensation Substantial impact of public service Testimonials FAQs/Fact Sheets Work/life balance Culture, energy and empowerment Empathy, Ethics, Excellence, Engagement, Equity Merit system Sense of Urgency Apply now CTA Positions fill up fast/ # of applicants Real-time chat Instant Gratification Motivators to apply (e.g. easy online application, updates within 48 hours) Common application platform Real-time status tool VALUES •
+REASONS TO BELIEVE (RTBs) Types of jobs/departments Overall benefits/advantages Compensation Substantial impact of public service Testimonials FAQs/Fact Sheets Work/life balance Culture, energy and empowerment Empathy, Ethics, Excellence, Engagement, Equity Merit system Sense of Urgency Apply now CTA Positions fill up fast/ # of applicants Real-time chat Instant Gratification Motivators to apply (e.g easy online application, updates within 48 hours Common application platform Real-time status tool VALUES